Table of Contents

 Mobile devices excluding tablets generate more than 50% of all website traffic, so a responsive and scalable experience that’s mobile-friendly should be a standard.
 Each user should have a near-identical interaction no matter what they’re using for their visit.

-When we’re talking about your website being responsive, it doesn’t just include devices.
-You should also make sure that each browser and operating system is equally supported so that you cover a broad audience.
+When we talk about your website being responsive, it doesn’t just include devices.
+You should also make sure that each browser and operating system is equally supported so that you can reach a broad audience.

 To make the experience even more user-friendly, you should reduce loading time as much as possible.
-Not only are the users more likely to leave your website if the pages are taking too long to load, but better times also improve your search engine ranking.
+Not only are the users more likely to leave your website if the pages take too long to load, but better times also improve your search engine ranking.

 Accessibility